 A SPRINKLE OF SALT

-Maldon Salt adds that perfect touch to any dish that gets a sprinkle of salt right before serving and not during cooking.
 Maldon has a slightly chewy texture that is delicious and addictive.
 Best for salads, on grilled meats, poultry, fish and vegetables.
-Its Worth the splurge.

-Pink salt is a type of rock salt that gets its color from trace minerals such as potassium, magnesium, and calcium, Color differs in hue ranging from a pale pink to a deeper brick color, depending on the area it was mined.
+3. PINK HIMALAYAN SALTPink salt is a type of rock salt that gets its color from trace minerals such as potassium, magnesium, and calcium, the color differs in hue ranging from a pale pink to a deeper brick color, depending on the area it was mined.
 It is sold in various textures ranging from fine to coarser crystals. these extra minerals also give the salt a slightly different flavor, save it for finishing a dish so you can really enjoy its nuances.
-Great for presentation and also adds a bit of flavor to the food sitting on top.
+Great for presentation and adds a bit of flavor to the food sitting on top.

 Pink Himalayan salt is touted by healthy home cooks as the ultimate mineral-rich seasoning for meats and fish. said to be the purest of the sea salt family.

-A refined version of salt, table salt has added iodine, a trace mineral necessary for correct thyroid function.
-Iodized salt usually contains anti-clumping agents that give it a distinctive, slightly metallic taste—one that most professional cooks do not enjoy.
+Iodine deficiency used to be a real problem and caused a lot of problem so in the 1920’s Morton Salt started adding iodine to their salt Iodized salt usually contains anti-clumping agents that give it a distinctive, slightly metallic taste—one that most professional cooks do not enjoy.
 It's also highly processed and has a weaker salinity and flavor, so it definitely isn't the best option to cook with.